Nourish Logo

 How can Nourish help with switching to electronic care planning?

 If you would like to find out more about adopting the benefits of an electronic care planning system into your care setting, then please don’t hesitate to book a demonstration or give us a call on 02380 00 22 33.
-It really is very simple and as our previous post, “how quickly can a care provider go online with Nourish?” can help give you an idea.

 When we first went into a care home with Nourish, it took a couple of days to get users online.
 But time has moved on.
 We listened to feedback, we watched how users interacted with Nourish, and we adapted design and functionality for the very real world of care.
 Now when we go into a care home, we expect to see the entire care team up and running by lunchtime.
 This includes those people who say “oh I don’t like technology”, and those who say “I’ll never get to grips with a mobile device”, and the 76-year-old carer who recently told us that she would never use Facebook but she uses Nourish every day.
 Because we use design to make Nourish intuitive and fit into the way people care, not work against them.